psjphoon/diServer2.0/README.md

-# diServer
+# diServer2.0

-server to serve as backend for sports annotation apps, using mongoDB
+A modified version of diServer by Juliane Waack (https://github.com/julkw/diServer)